ng-Classic/ng-classic/aio/content/guide/standalone-components.md

 export const CAROUSEL_DIRECTIVES = [ImageCarouselComponent, ImageSlideComponent] as const;
 ```

 Such an array could be imported by applications using `NgModule`s and added to the `@NgModule.imports`.
-Please note the presence of the TypeScript’s `as const` construct: it gives Angular compiler additional information required for proper compilation and is a recommended practice (as it makes the exported array immutable from the TypeScript point of view).
+Please note the presence of the TypeScript’s `as const` construct: it gives Angular Classiccompiler additional information required for proper compilation and is a recommended practice (as it makes the exported array immutable from the TypeScript point of view).

 ### Dependency injection and injectors hierarchy

-Angular applications can configure dependency injection by specifying a set of available providers.
+Angular Classicapplications can configure dependency injection by specifying a set of available providers.
 In a typical application, there are two different injector types:

 *   **module injector** with providers configured in `@NgModule.providers` or `@Injectable({providedIn: "..."})`.
 Those application-wide providers are visible to all components in as well as to other services configured in a module injector.
 *   **node injectors** configured in `@Directive.providers` / `@Component.providers` or `@Component.viewProviders`.
 Those providers are visible to a given component and all its children only.